Meshemi/TransportNet_fast_sinkhorn/README.md

 # TransportNet_fast_sinkhorn

-File sinkhorn.py contain code of fast sinkhorn for TransportNet project.
-Initialize class as a default one: s = Sinkhorn(L, W, people_num, sink_num_iter, sink_eps) Then you can use 'rec, _, _ = s.iterate(cost_matrix, mode = mode)' with mode in ['fast', 'default'] to correspondingly use fast or default sinkhorn implemetation.
+File sinkhorn.py contain code of fast sinkhorn for  https://github.com/tamamolis/TransportNet project.
+Initialize class as a default one: s = Sinkhorn(L, W, people_num, sink_num_iter, sink_eps)
+Then you can use 'rec, _, _ = s.iterate(cost_matrix, mode = mode)' with mode in ['fast', 'default'] to correspondingly use fast or default sinkhorn implemetation.
 Some additional parameters of Sinkhorn class: